sunnyfloyd/master-notes/python/pytest.md

 ## Fixtures

--  `--setup-show` shows the order of operations of tests and fixtures, including the setup and teardown phases of the fixtures
+-  `--setup-show` shows the order of operations of tests and fixtures, including the setup and teardown phases of the fixtures.

 - Fixtures are identified by their name - parameters that match names with a fixture are replaced with fixture's output.
 We never call fixture functions directly. pytest does that for us.